nttssv/aws-aif01-study-notes/domains/domain4-responsible-ai/review.md

-# Task 4.2: Importance of Transparent and Explainable Models

 ## Understanding Responsible AI (Task 4.1)
 - Understand what **Responsible AI** is and its core principles.
 - Identify features of responsible AI systems (e.g., fairness, safety, accountability).